 Dr. Biyu Wu received her Ph.D. in Accounting from the University of Connecticut.
 She holds a Certified Information System Auditor (CISA) designation.
 Prior to receiving her Ph.D., Dr. Wu worked for PricewaterhouseCoopers LLP as a systems & process assurance auditor and had years of experience as an internal auditor at an asset investment company.

 Dr. Wu's research interests include initial public offerings (IPOs), financial reporting quality, securities regulation, and auditing.
-Her research has been published at top scholarly journals including The Accounting Review, Journal of Accounting Research, and Management Science, and has been referenced in Securities and Exchange Commission (SEC) rules and the business media.
+Her research has been published at top scholarly journals including The Accounting Review, Journal of Accounting Research, Management Science, and Review of Accounting Studies, and has been referenced in two Securities and Exchange Commission (SEC) final rules and the business media.

 Peer Reviewed Publications:

 Weber, J. P., M. Willenborg, B. Wu, and Y. S. Yang.
 IPO Price Formation and Analyst Coverage.
 Review of Accounting Studies, forthcoming. https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4404958.

 Chyz, J., E. Henry, T. C. Omer, and B. Wu.
 The Effect of Significant IPO Firms on Industry Incumbents: Evidence from Tax Outcome Mimicking.
 Management Science, forthcoming. https://pubsonline.informs.org/doi/abs/10.1287/mnsc.2022.4573

 Wu, B. 2022.
 Do IPOs Bear More Severe Legal Consequences of Accounting Misstatements?
 Journal of Accounting and Public Policy. https://doi.org/10.1016/j.jaccpubpol.2022.106945.